Saint Mary’s Home of Erie Data Breach Exposes SSNs

 The investigation revealed that files and folders stored on certain databases may have been accessible to unauthorized parties during this two-day window.
 The types of information potentially exposed include names, Social Security numbers, driver’s license numbers and financial account information.

-The organization reported the breach to the U.S. Department of Health and Human Services, the Massachusetts Office of Consumer Affairs and Business Regulation, and to the attorneys general offices of Maine and Vermont.
+The organization reported the breach to the U.S. Department of Health and Human Services, the Massachusetts Office of Consumer Affairs and Business Regulation, and to the attorneys general offices of Indiana, Maine and Vermont.

 The company also posted an official notice on their website.
 Written notice was provided to affected consumers, including six Massachusetts residents.